rafasj6/twitter/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ if user likes something in the details, it shows in the main timeline if you go back] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough